Aphramzo/BAndO-Services/README.md

 ### Deployments

 All deployments are handled via github actions and defined by AWS CDK.
-To deploy to the test environment, simply create a pull request to master.
-Your branch must be up to date, otherwise it will fail.
+To deploy to the test environment, simply create a pull request to main.
+Your branch must be up to date with main, otherwise it will fail.